Ocean acidification: Other impacts on ecosystems

 This map shows changes in the aragonite saturation level of ocean surface waters between the 1880s and 2006–2015.
 Aragonite is a form of calcium carbonate that many marine animals use to build their skeletons and shells.
 The lower the saturation level, the more difficult it is for organisms to build and maintain their skeletons and shells.
 A negative change represents a decrease in saturation.

 Other biological impacts

 Aside from the slowing and/or reversal of calcification, organisms may suffer other adverse effects, either indirectly through negative impacts on food resources, or directly as reproductive or physiological effects.
-For example, the elevated oceanic levels of may produce CO_{2}-induced acidification of body fluids, known as hypercapnia.
+For example, the elevated oceanic levels of may produce -induced acidification of body fluids, known as hypercapnia.

 Increasing acidity has been observed to reduce metabolic rates in jumbo squid and depress the immune responses of blue mussels.

 Atlantic longfin squid eggs took longer to hatch in acidified water, and the squid's statolith was smaller and malformed in animals placed in sea water with a lower pH.
 However, these studies are ongoing and there is not yet a full understanding of these processes in marine organisms or ecosystems.